physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 .. image:: /screenshots/dsc/rcbf.png

-To make this map visualisation clearer we have set the colour map range to FIXME by clicking on the levels button in the view options section, below the main viewer window.
-We have also selected the brain mask as the ‘View ROI’ which means that the map is only displayed inside this ROI.
+To make this map visualisation clearer we have set the colour map range to 0-0.5 by clicking on the 'levels' |levels| button in the view options section, below the main viewer window.
+We have also selected the brain mask as the ‘View ROI’ which means that the map is only displayed inside this ROI, and set the ROI view mode to 'outline' as described previously.

+.. |levels| image:: /screenshots/overlay_levels.png

 Quantitative Analysis
 ---------------------